 Coxe Avenue: In early November 2018, we installed our first Asheville project

 A coalition of nonprofits (AARP, Blue Ridge Bicycle Club, AoB) worked together to plan and install a tactical urbanism project on south Coxe Avenue in November 2018.
-This project is designed to run for many months and test a variety of new street designs on that corridor.
+This project has been left in place at the request of the City of Asheville.
 The project balances the needs of businesses, auto traffic, pedestrians, bicycle riders, transit users, and people with disabilities.
 The project includes:

 - Two new stop signs

 - Asheville’s first parking-protected multi-use path, effectively widening pedestrian areas to nearly 10 feet